Pomax/are-we-flying/docs/index.md

     // we're covering, and thus how many vertical feet that
     // works out to.
 This is, of course, *completely wrong*
     // compared to the real world, but: this is a mock.
-    // We don't *need* realistic, we just need good enough. const newVS =
+    // We don't need realistic, we just need "sort of works". const newVS =
       tan(-data.PLANE_PITCH_DEGREES) *
       FPS_PER_KNOT *